Skip to main content

 For Christians, attending a church service remains an integral part of Christmas Day, with churches and cathedrals across Perth offering special services to honour the occasion.

 Cricket is a popular activity that makes an appearance at many Christmas gatherings, whether that be backyard cricket or beach cricket.
-People often buy plastic cricket sets from the likes of Target and Kmart, and set up to play a few games throughout the day with family and friends.
+People often buy plastic cricket sets from the likes of Kmart, and set up to play a few games throughout the day with family and friends.

 Christmas Services in Perth